THE BLACK OYSTERCATCHER STORY

 Today, around 80 000 bottles of Black Oystercatcher boutique wines are produced a year – making the wines truly exclusive.

 It was time to extend the Black Oystercatcher wine range.
 So over the years, Dirk has added a host of reserve wines to the selection.
-Like the Reserve Sauvignon blanc, the Blanc Fumé, the Wild Ferment, the Noble Late and the Méthode Cap Classique – all only available at the Black Oystercatcher Tasting Room, or to Wine Club members.
+Like the Reserve Sauvignon blanc, the Blanc Fumé, the Wild Ferment, the Noble Late and the Méthode Cap Classique – only available at the Black Oystercatcher Farm or on our online shop.